Jedybox/descretes_structure_projects/TournaBracker/README.md

 }
 ```
 #### What it does:
-    This method adds a team in the list (ArryList) of teams that are going to be matched to each other.
+This method adds a team in the list (ArrayList) of teams that are going to be matched to each other.

-    As the user adds a teams it will display it to the teamsPanel and changes the possible combinaiton.
+As the user adds a teams it will display it to the 1teamsPanel and changes the possible combinaiton.

 ---